FALLENau/e13_homework_week_11_day_01/README.md

 # e13 week 11 day 01

-JavaScript Objectives of day 1 week 11.
+JavaScript Objectives of day 1 week 11. n\
--Write JS into Browser Console
+-Write JS into Browser Console n\
--Use Chrome Dev Tools to see Resources
+-Use Chrome Dev Tools to see Resources n\
 -Understand how we can serve up JS to the browser

 ## Getting Started